SolTuripe/another-pokeapi/README.md

 # PokeApi 👾

-JavaScript application that shows a list of pokemons. \
+JavaScript application that shows a list of pokemons \
-I used React as framework. \
+I used React as framework \
 Data pulled from: [This endPoint](https://pokeapi.co/api/v2/pokemon)

 ## Project Setup 📌